 - Carrot seed

 - Ginger (halve the amount for use on kids, and don’t use on young children or infants)

 To use these essential oils, I dilute them in a mix of natural oils, then apply onto scalp with bald patches or thinning hair.
 Leave the oils mixture on for a few hours or overnight before washing it off gently with a small amount of very mild shampoo.

 As essential oils are very concentrated, they must be used with care.
 Internal use of essential oils isn’t recommended for children.

 To use essential oils topically, be sure to dilute them properly in carrier oils.
 For more information on the ratio of dilution, consult with your healthcare professional.
-Personally, I refer to this book for guideline, and I’m not scientific when it comes to dilution because we’ve used essential oils long enough for my daughter to have a good idea of what works for her.
+Personally, I’m not scientific when it comes to dilution because we’ve used essential oils long enough for my daughter to have a good idea of what works for her.